yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

   hideH4: true
 ---

-YugabyteDB uses a 2-server architecture with YB-TServers managing the data and YB-Masters managing the metadata.
+YugabyteDB uses a two-server architecture, with [YB-TServers](../yb-tserver/) managing the data and [YB-Masters](../yb-master/) managing the metadata.
 However, this can introduce a burden on new users who want to get started right away.
-To manage YugabyteDB for testing and learning purposes, you can use `yugabyted`, which is a database server that acts as a parent server across the [`yb-tserver`](../yb-tserver/) and [`yb-master`](../yb-master/) servers. yugabyted also provides a UI similar to the YugabyteDB Anywhere UI, with a data placement map and metrics dashboard.
+To manage YugabyteDB for testing and learning purposes, you can use yugabyted. yugabyted acts as a parent server across the YB-TServer and YB-Masters servers. yugabyted also provides a UI similar to the YugabyteDB Anywhere UI, with a data placement map and metrics dashboard.

 The `yugabyted` executable file is located in the YugabyteDB home's `bin` directory.